 The Princess Bride (1987)

 The Princess Bride is inspired by a novel by William Goldman, “The Princess Bride,” and follows a beautiful young woman named Buttercup (Robin Wright) and Westley (Cary Elwes), her one true love.
 Westley leaves in a ship to seek fortune overseas so that they can marry, but unfortunately got attacked and is presumed dead.
 After a long separation, he must find and save Buttercup.
 They both have to fight the evils of the mythical kingdom of Florin to be reunited.
+This can be a great movie for moms and daughters to watch together.

 Romy & Michele’s High School Reunion (1997)